 Healthcare information includes diagnostics, medical records, and patient management software providers.

-A breakdown of Horizon’s portfolio by industry and geography is as follows:
+A breakdown of Horizon’s portfolio is as follows:

-The portfolio is heavily weighted in the technology group, but even within that group, industries are highly diversified.
+The portfolio is heavily weighted in the life science and technology groups, but even within those groups, industries are highly diversified.